dorbin/scratch/manage/landing_page_base.md

 ### Notes on Halyard commands that reference local files

-If you add a kubernetes account that references a kubeconfig file (specified via the `--kubeconfig-file` argument to the `hal config provider kubernetes account add/edit` commands), that file must live within the '`~/.hal/default/credentials`' directory on your cloud shell vm.
+If you add a Kubernetes account that references a kubeconfig file (specified via the `--kubeconfig-file` argument to the `hal config provider kubernetes account add/edit` commands), that file must live within the '`~/.hal/default/credentials`' directory on your Cloud Shell VM (you'll need to create that directory if it does not already exist).
 The `default` path segment should be changed if you are using a different name for your deployment.

 Same requirement for any Google json key file specified via the `--json-path` argument to various commands.